 Exceptional Circumstances Fund (Additional Restrictions Grant stream 3)

-- the Local Restrictions Support Grant
+- Local Restrictions Support Grant

 Please read the Additional Restrictions Grant Scheme for full details.

-How much support you will receive
+How much support businesses received

-- have exceeded the UK’s subsidy arrangements
+- had exceeded the UK’s subsidy arrangements

 - do not operate from a Bournemouth, Christchurch and Poole premises.